themesberg/flowbite/content/getting-started/phoenix.md

 exit
 ```

-The `mix ecto.create` will create a new database for your Phoenix application.
+The `mix ecto.setup` will create a new database for your Phoenix application.

 3. Create a local server by running the following command in your terminal: